 - Clean the microwave.
 For the microwave, you need a good cleaning solution of water and vinegar.
 If you have a lot of dried food particles, it’s what can soften and get rid of them without the use of commercial products.

 - Clean the oven.
-Unfortunately, you need a very special (and expensive) cleaning product to fight the problems of your oven.
+Unfortunately, you need a special (and expensive) cleaning product to fight the problems of your oven, especially when cleaning and old aga cooker.
 First, take off all removable parts and soak them in a solution of water and a cleaning product.
 Then spray the inside and outside of the over with the product and wait.
-After a while, rinse everything with water and hopefully that would be the end of it.
+After a while, rinse everything with water and hopefully, that would be the end of it.
 If it isn’t, you might have to do it again.

 - Clean the sink and all smooth surfaces.
 This one is pretty easy and shouldn’t take long.